microsoft/pxt/common-docs/faq.md

 If you want to create your own tutorial, more documentation describing how to do so is [here](https://makecode.com/writing-docs/user-tutorials).

+## I am a teacher.
+Is there anything special I should know?

+Yes!
+We have prepared a list of tips and tricks for teachers.
+[Check it out](/teachers).

 ## I don't see my question here.
 What's next?

 Can't find your question?
 Please see our [support](/support) page.